Graph Curve Matroids: Matroids and Graphs

+\begin{remark} The dualizing sheaf is very ample if and only if $G$ is $3$-connected and not the \emph{theta graph} (Figure~\ref{fig:theta}) \cite[Proposition 2.5]{BE91}.
+In that case, the canonical morphism is an embedding, hence $C$ can be identified with its image as an honest arrangement of lines in projective space $\P^{g-1}$.
+In particular, our notion of graph curve agrees with that of \cite{geiger2022selfdual} in the case of $3$-connected, simple graphs.
+However, if the dual graph is not $3$-connected and simple, then $C$ cannot be recovered from its image, as can be seen in Examples \ref{ex_theta} and \ref{ex_soda}. \end{remark}

-One realization of this canonical map, up to some projective transformation of the ambient $\P^{g-1}$, can be obtained from the cycle matrix of $G$, as explained in~\cite[Section~5]{geiger2022selfdual}: Choose $g$ cycles generating the cycle space of $G$ and set $\text{Cyc}_G$ to be the $g\times (3g-3)$ matrix with these generators as rows.
-By \cite[Theorem~7.47]{aigner_comb_theory}, $\text{Cyc}_G$ realizes the bond matroid of $G$.
-For every vertex of $G$, there is a linearly dependent triple of columns in $\text{Cyc}_G$, which yields three distinct collinear points in $\P^{g-1}$.
-The image under the canonical map of the component of $C$ corresponding to the chosen vertex is the unique line through these three points in $\P^{g-1}$.
+One realization of the canonical morphism can be obtained from the combinatorics of $G$, as explained in~\cite[Section~5]{geiger2022selfdual}: Choose $g$ cycles generating the cycle space of $G$ and set $\text{Cyc}_G$ to be the $g\times (3g-3)$ matrix with these generators as edge-incidence row vectors.
+For every vertex $v$ of $G$, there is a linearly dependent triple of columns in $\text{Cyc}_G$ indexed by the edges incident to $v$, which yields three distinct collinear points in $\P^{g-1}$.
+Under the canonical morphism, the component of $C$ corresponding to $v$ maps to the unique line through these three points in $\P^{g-1}$.

+\begin{remark} By \cite[Theorem~7.47]{aigner_comb_theory}, $\text{Cyc}_G$ realizes the cographic matroid of $G$.
+This statement is equivalent to Remark~\ref{rmk:realization-cographic-matroid}, because the column vectors of $\text{Cyc}_G$ become the coordinates of the nodes of $C$ under this realization of the canonical map. \end{remark}

-Generalizing the notion from \cite{geiger2022selfdual}, we can associate a matroid to a graph curve using the canonical map.
-For a generic hyperplane $\P^{g-2}\cong H \subseteq \P^{g-1}$, the intersection of $H$ with the image of $C$ under the canonical map yields a multiset of $2g-2$ points in $H$, one point for every component of $C$.
-A point could appear with multiplicity $>1$ since the canonical map might send distinct components of $C$ to the same line in $\P^{g-1}$; see Figure~\ref{fig:graph_curve} for an example.
-If $G$ is $3$-connected, all intersection points with a generic $H$ are distinct and have multiplicity~$1$.
-As $H$ is generic, the matroid given by the linear dependencies of this point configuration only depends on $G$ and will be denoted~$M_G'$.
+We can associate a matroid to a graph curve using the canonical morphism.
+For a generic hyperplane $\P^{g-2}\cong H \subseteq \P^{g-1}$, the intersection of $H$ with the image of $C$ under the canonical morphism yields a multiset of $2g-2$ points in $H$, one point for every component of $C$.
+A point could appear with multiplicity $>1$ since the canonical morphism might send distinct components of $C$ to the same line in $\P^{g-1}$; see Figure~\ref{fig:graph_curve} for an example.
+As $H$ is generic, the matroid given by the linear dependencies of this point configuration only depends on $G$ and will be denoted $M_G'$.

+This process generalizes the one from \cite{geiger2022selfdual}, where only graph curves with $3$-connected, simple dual graphs are considered.
+In that case, $C$ is identified with its image under the canonical morphism, and all intersection points with a generic $H$ are distinct and have multiplicity~$1$.

+\begin{example} Let $C$ be the graph curve corresponding to the theta graph in Figure~\ref{fig:theta}.
+That is, $C$ is the union of two (abstract) projective lines that intersect transversally in three points.
+Hence, the canonical morphism $C\to \P^{g-1}=\P^1$ restricts to the identity on each line.
+A generic hyperplane of $\P^1$ is just a generic point of $\P^1$.
+This yields a point configuration consisting of a double point, whose matroid is $U_{1,2}$. \end{example}

 \begin{theorem} For a trivalent, $2$-connected graph $G$, the graph curve matroid $M_G$ coincides with the matroid $M_G'$ arising from a generic hyperplane section of the graph curve dual to $G$.